 - Using a knife, cut the flatten dough from the center and divide it into 2 equal parts.

 - Apply water on the straight side.

 - Now, lift the straight side and join them to make the shape of a cone.
 Seal the cone by pressing this straight side so that while frying, the filling doesn't come out.

-- Take a small spoon, fill the cone with one or 1½ spoon potato filling.
-You can add filling according to your need.
-I made them small, so only used 1 spoon to fill.
+- Fill the cone with one or 1½ spoon full of potato filling.
+You can add filling according to the size of the cone.
+I made them small, so only used 1 teaspoon to fill.

 - Similarly, make all the samosa before deep frying.
 In a Kadhai, heat oil for deep frying.

 - Keeping the flame on low, as soon as the oil is hot, slip as many samosas as you can.